MicrosoftDocs/quantum-docs/articles/concepts-qir.md

 Quantum Intermediate Representation (QIR) is a Microsoft-developed intermediate representation to serve as a common interface between programming languages for gate-based quantum computing and target quantum computation platforms.
 QIR is based on the popular open source [LLVM](https://llvm.org/) compiler toolchain.
 QIR specifies a set of rules for representing quantum programs of language and harware agnostic format within the LLVM IR.

-## What is an Intermediate Representation
+## What is an intermediate representation

 An intermediate representation is – as its name indicates – an intermediary step in the workflow between the source code and the hardware itself.
 A common pattern in compilers is to start by compiling the source language into an intermediate representation.
 The intermediate representation is typically designed to allow many different source languages to be represented.
 Moreover, at this intermediate level it is also possible to perform some optimization and circuit rearrangement that makes the final implementation more efficient.
-Once the actual target execution platform is known, the intermediate representation can be compiled to actual executable code.
+Once the final target execution platform is known, the intermediate representation can be compiled to actual executable code.

 This approach allows many source languages to share a common set of optimizers and executable generators.
 It also makes it easy to compile a single source language for many different targets.
 The intermediate representation provides a common platform that can be shared across many sources and targets and allows a great deal of re-use in compiler machinery.

 ## What is Quantum Intermediate Representation

-LLVM  is a collection of modular and reusable compiler and toolchain technologies.
+QIR is an intermediate representation for quantum programs developed by Microsoft.
 QIR is intended to serve as a common interface between many languages and target quantum computation platforms.
 Thus, while it supports Q#, QIR is not specific to Q#: any programming language for gate-based quantum computing can be represented in QIR.
-Similarly, QIR is hardware-agnostic: it does not specify a quantum instruction or gate set, leaving that to the target computing environment.
+It is hardware-agnostic, which means that it does not specify a quantum instruction or gate set, leaving that to the target computing environment.

-For more information, see [QIR Specification](https://github.com/qir-alliance/qir-spec).
+QIR is based on the popular open-source [LLVM](https://llvm.org/) compiler.
+LLVM  is a collection of modular and reusable compiler and toolchain technologies that has been adapted by a wide set of languages.
+QIR specifies a set of rules for representing quantum constructs in LLVM, however it does not require any extensions or modifications to LLVM.
+For more information about LLVM-based compilers, see [this Gitbook about mapping to LLVM IR](https://mapping-high-level-constructs-to-llvm-ir.readthedocs.io/en/latest/README.html).

 The fact that LLVM is the underlying toolchain means that QIR is naturally able to process both classical and quantum logic.
 This feature is essential for hybrid quantum–classical algorithms, which have become increasing important for applications of quantum computing.

-For more information, watch the Microsoft’s developer session from [the 2021 Q2B event](https://www.youtube.com/watch?v=nVy5BBDKxOU).
+For more information, see [QIR Specification](https://github.com/qir-alliance/qir-spec).
+If you are interested in compiler tools and projects leveraging QIR, please take a look at other [QIR repositories](https://github.com/qir-alliance#contributing).

+Quantum SDKs and languages appear and evolve at a fast pace, along with new quantum processors with unique and distinct capabilities from each other.
+To provide interoperability between new languages and new hardware capabilities it is imperative for the ecosystem to develop and share a forward-looking intermediate representation that works with present and future quantum hardware.
+In an attempt to meet these objectives the Quantum Intermediate Representation Alliance has been created.

+### What is the Quantum Intermediate Representation Alliance

+The [Quantum Intermediate Representation Alliance](https://qir-alliance.org) is a joint effort to develop a forward-looking quantum intermediate representation with the goal to enable full interoperability within the quantum ecosystem, reduce development effort from all parties, and provide a representation suitable for current and future heterogenous quantum processors.

+The QIR Alliance is part of the [Linux Foundation’s Joint Development Foundation](https://linuxfoundation.org/press-release/new-quantum-intermediate-representation-alliance-serves-as-common-interface-for-quantum-computing-development/#:~:text=%E2%80%9CThe%20Quantum-Intermediate%20Representation%20Alliance%2C%20also%20known%20as%20QIRA%2C,said%20Alex%20Chernoguzov%2C%20Honeywell%20Quantum%20Chief%20Engineer%2C%20Honeywell) work on open standards.
+Founding members include Microsoft, as well as Honeywell, Oak Ridge National Laboratory, Quantum Circuits Inc. and Rigetti Computing.

+With their collective work and partnership, the QIR Alliance aim to:

+- Reduce the required development effort for all parties by promoting interoperability between different frameworks and languages.
+- Enable the development of shared libraries both for quantum application development, and for quantum compiler development.
+- Build on state-of-the-art compiler technology and leverage existing tools, libraries and learnings from high-performance computing.
+- Allow for incremental and progressive evolution in how classical and quantum computations can interact at the hardware level.
+- Provide the flexibility to easily connect emerging technologies in a way that permits to experiment with distinct and differentiated hardware capabilities.

 ## What does Quantum Intermediate Representation look like